tanishq-malhotra/Linear-Regression/README.md

     We have to find the point in the local minima as depicted by the picture.
     Gradient Descent can be explained by the shape of a bowl.
-    We have to go down gradiently untial point of local minima reached.
+    We have to go down gradiently until point of local minima reached.
     This point of local minima will have the lowest error and goal is to minimize the error.